-In 2016, King continues to be one of the league's most elite punters, ranking sixth in punts placed inside the opponents' 20-yard line.
-King also ranks seventh in the NFL in gross punting with an average of 47.8 and eighth in net average at 41.3.
+In 2016, King continued to be one of the league's elite punters, ranking tied for fifth in punts placed inside the opponents' 20-yard line.
+King also ranks second in the NFL in gross punting with an average of 48.6 and eighth in net average at 41.4.

-PLAYER OF THE WEEK
+PLAYER OF THE

-After his impressive performance in Week 7 against the Jackson-ville Jaguars, P Marquette King earned AFC Special Teams Player of the Week honors.
+After his impressive performance in Week 7 against the Jacksonville Jaguars this year, P Marguette King earned AFC Special Teams Player of the Week honors.
 In Week 7, King ranked first in gross average (54.6) and net average (50.6), second in punts inside the 20-yard line (four) and fourth in longest punt (60).
 It marked his second career Player of the Week Award for King, as he also won it in Week 16 of 2015 vs. San Diego.

-King also rushed 27-yards, the longest by a punter since 2010, on fourth-and-24 off a bad snap in the fourth quarter to extend the game-winning touchdown.
+King also rushed 27 yards, at the time the longest by a punter since 2010, on fourth-and-24 off a bad snap in the fourth guarter to extend the game-winning touchdown.